robwatt/izpack-demo/readme.md

 ## What does this installer do?

-While the bulk of this code is to create a demo on how to integrate IzPack with Launch4j in a reasonably complext scenario, it was also important to attempt to add some of the more confusing items from IzPack.
+While the bulk of this code is to create a demo on how to integrate IzPack with Launch4j in a reasonably complex scenario, it was also important to attempt to add some of the more confusing items from IzPack.

 The installer also demonstrates the following: